What is Perinatal Depression: Symptoms, Causes, and Treatment

 - Cognitive Behavioral Therapy (CBT)

 CBT works on feelings and thoughts.
-Sessions of CBT help identify and reframe negative thinking processes into a positive thinking process.
-CBT helps in recognizing the thinking process which influences the emotions.
-Read more about CBT from here.
+Sessions of CBT help identify and reframe negative thinking processes into a positive thinking processes.
+CBT helps in recognizing the thinking process which influences emotions.
+Read more about CBT here.

 Related Read: Top 10 Online Therapy and Counseling Programs